NVIDIA/spark-rapids-benchmarks/README.md

 nds_power.py \
 parquet_sf3k \
 ./nds_query_streams/query_0.sql \
-time.csv
+time.csv \
+--property_file properties/aqe-on.properties
 ```

 User can also use `spark-submit` to submit `nds_power.py` directly.

 To simplify the performance analysis process, the script will create a local CSV file to save query(including TempView creation) and corresponding execution time.
 Note: please use `client` mode(set in your `power_run_gpu.template` file) when running in Yarn distributed environment to make sure the time log is saved correctly in your local path.
-The file path is defined by `--time-log` argument.

 Note the template file must follow the `spark-submit-template` utility as the _first_ argument.

+User can define the `properties` file like [aqe-on.properties](./properties/aqe-on.properties).
+The properties will be passed to the submitted Spark job along with the configurations defined in the template file.
+User can define some common properties in the template file and put some other properties that usually varies in the property file.

 The command above will use `collect()` action to trigger Spark job for each query.
 It is also supported to save query output to some place for further verification.
 User can also specify output format e.g. csv, parquet or orc: